sdthomas91/n-g-spmu/TESTING.md

 #### Modal & Carousel

-I wanted to implemnt a modal here so that mobile viewers could still have the opportunity to view all images without a lot of unncessary scrolling.
+I wanted to implement a modal here so that mobile viewers could still have the opportunity to view all images without a lot of unncessary scrolling.

 - Used bootstrap modal popup to avoid the need for Javascript.
 - Within the modal I used a javascript Carousel - again alowing functionality without the need for JS.